denoland/manual/webassembly/using_wasm.md

 }
 ```

-While the preceding example loaded a WebAssembly module into Deno synchronously,
+Aside from the methods shown in the preceding example,
-it is also possible to use the asynchronous methods of the WebAssembly API, as
+it is also possible to use the streaming methods of the WebAssembly API, as
 will be shown on the next page.